 JSONDecoder.raw_decode¶

-Fix arbitrary memory access in JSONDecoder.raw_decode()
+Fix arbitrary memory access in JSONDecoder.raw_decode() with a negative

 second parameter.